Apology & Repair

 For people who are emotionally immature, mistakes are directly linked to their worth as a person.
 If they make a mistake, they think it means that they are a bad person versus that they are a good person who simply made a mistake.
 Emotionally immature people can’t bring themselves to apologize, because they view apologizing as classifying themselves as a bad person.

-I learned very quickly into my deep dive about apologies years ago that there are some very obvious signs of bad apologies.
+I have also learned throughout the years that there are some very obvious signs of bad apologies.
 Here are some examples of bad apologies:

 “I am sorry IF I hurt you.”